 Are you "too small" to deal with a hacker using your company's server as ground zero to infect all of your clients, vendors, employees and contacts with malware?
 Are you "too small" to worry about someone taking your payroll out of your bank account?
 According to Osterman Research, the AVERAGE ransomware demand is now \$84,000 (source: MSSP Alert).
 It's also estimated that small business lost over \$100,000 per ransomware incident and over 25 hours of downtime.
-Of course, \$100,000 isn't the end of the world, is it?
-But are you okay to shrug this off?
+Of course, \$100,000 may not sink your business, but are you okay to shrug this off?
 To take the chance?